jarekstrzele/obsidian_notes/_DataBase/FireBase/Firebase Android Kotlin/_ Firebase Android Korlin.md

 >s **a cloud-hosted NoSQL database** that lets you store and sync data between your users in realtime.
 NEW: Cloud Firestore enables you to store, sync and query app data at global scale.

+# Products of Firebase
+## Authentication

+## Realtime Database
+It is a cloud hosted database that is stored as Json and synchronized in real ti